Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "She who loves roses must be patient and not cry out when she is pierced by thorns."
+> "If the only prayer you ever say in your entire life is thank you, it will be enough."
-> — **Kenji Miyazawa**
+> — **Meister Eckhart**

 ---